-When you or a loved one has been seriously injured by the negligence or carelessness of another, you will have more questions than answers.
-One of the most serious questions people have is how they will pay for needed medical treatment while their case is still in progress.
+When the negligence or carelessness of another has seriously injured you or a loved one, you may find that you have more questions than answers.
+One of the most pressing problems people have is how they will pay for needed medical treatment while their case is still in progress.

-Medical bills aren't affordable, which leaves many people wondering if they will have to wait until their claim has been settled until they receive medical treatment.
+Medical bills are not affordable, which leaves many people wondering if they will have to wait until their claim has been settled until they receive medical treatment.
 This is why you do not want to wait to contact an attorney.

 In cases of workers, you will probably be able to get workers' compensation, which will guarantee that your relevant medical expenses are paid for.
 You may receive a "memorandum of payment" which states that "claim is voluntary payment pending investigation" or that it is "payment without prejudice."
 This means that the employer is paying for the claim even though it is still pending.
 When your case is resolved, any healthcare providers used will be properly reimbursed and their recovery is limited to only the amount they are entitled to receive.